-US Gambling Regulations
+US Gambling Age Regulations

 Some states such as New Jersey, Nevada and Delaware have also set up state-run online casino sites.
-These casino sites are subject to stricter licensing laws since they are state-run and are considered as the safest and most secure for players.
+These casino sites are subject to stricter licensing laws since they are state-run and are considered the safest and most secure for players.

-Online Casinos vs Land-Based Casinos
+Online Casinos VS Land-Based

 In most countries, the legal age for gambling is 18.
 Still, it can differ from place to place, depending on the conditions and requirements of the specific gambling commissions and national legislation.
 Distinctions can also be made between gambling ages according to different categories of casinos.
-Different types of casinos in different gambling markets show a variety of ages ranging from 18 to 21, and sometimes even 22.
+Different types of casinos in the US markets show a variety of ages ranging from 18 to 21, and sometimes even 22.

-Similarly, while you might be allowed to gamble legally in an online casino of your choice, you might not be able to able to legally gamble in a land-based casino in a specific state or jurisdiction.
+Similarly, while you might be allowed to gamble legally in online casinos of your choice, you might not be able to able to legally gamble in a land-based casino in a specific state or jurisdiction.
 This is why it is of utmost importance for gamblers to read up on the legal gambling age wherever they decide to embark on their gambling journey.

 Most online casinos declare the legal gambling age the moment you visit the site, but if that is not the case, players should make sure that they are above the legal gambling age set by the online gambling site by reading through their regulations.

-Minimum Legal Gambling Age in Each US State
+Legal Gambling Age in the US Table

 The table below illustrates the minimum age limit required for gambling by different states.
 It also shows the legal gambling ages for different categories of gambling, including online casinos in the US, poker rooms, lotteries, and betting on races.

-|South Carolina||21 (cruises only)||18||18||18||N/A|
+|South Carolina||21 (Cruises)||18||18||18||21|

-|South Dakota||18 (Indian casinos only)||21||18||18||18|
+|South Dakota||18 (Indian Casinos)||21||18||18||18|

-United States Gambling Age FAQs
+Legal Gambling Age FAQs

 For more information, check out our readers’ frequently asked questions below.